dstim-degree-objectives

 Good understanding of the diagnostic approach.

-3. Problem-solving, Specifically to demonstrate:
+3. Problem-solving, specifically to demonstrate:

 Integration of relevant primary and clinical scientific knowledge and clinical judgment.